We need future literacy to survive.

 Like it, love it, or fear it, AI is here and here to stay.

 While there are plenty of well-founded conversations about how we proceed in thoughtfully building AI, it’s also our best co-evolutionary partner.
 Leveraging AI is simply the only shot we have at successfully managing complex systems such as geopolitical cooperation and conflict, resource management and our environment.
-Without AI, we’d collapse under the complexity of our world.
+Without AI, we will collapse under the complexity of our emerging world.

 More importantly, we need AI to offer us “strategically unprecedented moves”.

-Looking one step further, AI is also essential in its enablement for our radical upleveling, a necessity for our future relevance and survival.
+Looking one step further, AI is also essential in its enablement for our radical upleveling and evolution, a necessity for our future relevance and survival.
 AI creates a new opportunity for us to decide what is or is not worth our scarce cognitive resources.

 Imagine instead of spending years in school learning things that will be outdated by the time we graduate or will never use in life, we focus on exploring new and increasingly higher-order cognitive functions while AI takes care of the more functional aspects of society (i.e. self driving cars as a simple entry point to imagine — why would we ever waste cognitive energy driving ourselves from one place to another?).

-In Changing Our Minds One Attebyte at a Time, I explain how this new economy might develop.
-If we can’t get our act together and still manage to survive ourselves, it will be because AI somehow dragged our asses along with it.
+In Changing Our Minds One Attebyte at a Time, I explain how this new neuroeconomy might develop.
+If we can’t get our act together and still manage to survive ourselves, it will be because AI somehow dragged us along with it.

-AI might just be best damn thing since sliced bread.
+AI might just be best thing since sliced bread.

-How we build AI, how we use AI, AI associated risks— all lives downstream from the human brain, at least for now.
+How we build and use AI, lives downstream from human minds, at least for now.
 This co-evolutionary neccessity, to simultaneously uplevel ourselves while building AI for a thriving future, cannot be overstated.

 STEP 5 — BUILD A GLOBAL BIOLOGICAL IMMUNE SYSTEM